 - 1Decide on Coverage Needs Before Buying

-Find out what barber shops your size pay for insurance before you call insurers.
-This stops you from overpaying when agents quote high.
-Industry standard pricing gives you leverage to negotiate better rates.
+Find out what barber shops your size pay for insurance before you call anyone.
+That stops you from overpaying when agents quote high.
+Industry standard pricing gives you something to push back with during negotiations.

 - 3Look Into Company Reputations and Coverage Options